There are many ways to sell a business. The most popular are using Asset

 continue in the same format and structure so long as the buyer wishes it to

-Keep in mind, it is best for the buyer to always request a non-compete from
+It is best for the buyer to always request a non-compete from

 the seller to ensure the buyer is protected from the seller attempting to